 In my last blog, I declared to ya’ll that I’m not retired.
 I have a full-time job.
 Writing.
 After I made that cocky declaration, crazy things began to happen preventing me from writing for over a month.
 I even questioned whether God had called me to this profession.

 First, my grandson got COVID (he lives with us along with his mother and sister) forcing me to quarantine in my bedroom.
-Once my husband and I tested negative for the virus, we moved to a hotel.
+After my daughter tested positive, (my husband and I tested negative, twice) we moved to a hotel.
 Since I don’t have a laptop computer, my writing was derailed for a while.
-About the time we thought we could go home, our daughter came down with COVID.
+About the time we thought we could go home, our granddaughter came down with COVID.